 Abdul Hameed Shoman Foundation celebrates 3 decades of cinema experience

-AMMAN — The Abdul Hameed Shoman Foundation (AHSF) on Tuesday held an event to celebrate 30th anniversary of its cinema, representing a “vibrant centre and an artistic milieu” for cinematic culture.
+AMMAN — The Abdul Hameed Shoman Foundation (AHSF) on Tuesday held an event to celebrate the 30th anniversary of its cinema, representing a “vibrant centre and an artistic milieu” for cinematic culture.

 “Cinema is life.
 It enables us to experience the roles and lives of others, visit different countries and get familiar with their versions of challenges, hardships and joy,” AHSF’s CEO Valentina Kassisieh said at the event.